Travel by train, road and boat from Central Java to Bali on our exciting new 2-week Indonesia tour

 Beginning in delightful Yogyakarta Town, we’ll travel through emerald paddy-fields, lush forests, coffee plantations and past towering volcanoes, traditional villages and ancient UNESCO temples.
 We’ll visit the fun and friendly towns of Yogyakarta, Solo and Malang with their ancient Dutch colonial period architecture, colourful markets and vibrant street life, and of course, delicious street food.

-A few of the many varied highlights on our Java Overland tour: dawn at awe-inspiring Borobudur – a 9th-century Buddhist temple; a dusk trip to another World Heritage site, Prambanan Temple; an early morning jeep ride through an active caldera to watch the sunrise over Mount Bromo; hiking through the misty valleys of the mysterious Dieng Platea; a walk through Malang’s amazing labyrinthine ‘Rainbow Village’; and a day’s exploration of the rarely visited Alas Purwo National Park.
+A few of the many varied highlights on our Java Overland tour include; dawn at awe-inspiring Borobudur – a 9th-century Buddhist temple; a dusk trip to another World Heritage site, Prambanan Temple; an early morning jeep ride through an active caldera to watch the sunrise over Mount Bromo; hiking through the misty valleys of the mysterious Dieng Platea; a walk through Malang’s amazing labyrinthine ‘Rainbow Village’; and a day’s exploration on foot, by boat and by jeep of the remote and rarely visited Alas Purwo National Park.

-We’ll finish the tour in Bali, which along with its convenient flight connections, offers the opportunity for a variety of beach or island extensions.
-An optional 3-day/2-night tour of the capital Jakarta is available before joining the tour in Yogyakarta.
-(See the Extensions page for details.)
+We’ll finish the tour in Bali, which, along with its convenient flight connections, offers the opportunity for a variety of beach or island extensions.
+An optional 4-day/3-night tour of the capital Jakarta is available before joining the tour in Yogyakarta, (see the Extensions page for details).

 Here's an idea of what you can expect to do and see day-to-day.